BU-ISCIII/nextflow-scif/README.md

 ```
 and nextflow will pull the github repository, download the docker image and build it into a singularity image and run your pipeline using only one line of command!!

-Also thanks to scif you can also interact with the image pulled from nextflow, in this case is a singularity image build from the docker image in DockerHub and by default is saved in ```work/singularity```.
+Also thanks to scif you can still interact with the image pulled from nextflow, in this case is a singularity image build from the docker image in DockerHub and by default is saved in ```work/singularity```.
 Since this image is created from the Dockerfile without an entrypoint as we saw before we have to interact with:
 ```
 # For instance inspecting bwa app
 singularity exec buisciii-nextflow-scif-1.0.img scif inspect bwa